How to Save Energy When Your Pool is Closed

 - Close the Outside Air (OA) damper to change ventilation air flow to zero with just enough exhaust to maintain the desired negative pressure.
 Per the above; ASHRAE requires ventilation air during occupied hours only.
 By shutting the OA damper, you will save energy by not having to condition the outside air prior to introducing it into the pool room.

 - Lower the air temperature to 80 degrees F. Indoor pools should keep the room’s temperature 2 degrees above the water temperature to minimize evaporation.
-While you can lower the room’s temperature set-point below 80F, if you lower it too much, you run the risk of the dehumidifier going into cooling mode to cool a space with no occupants.
-Also, most pool room dehumidifiers are designed for room temperatures above 78F.
-They also operate more efficiently at or above 78F.
-Conversely, keeping the room temperature above 80 at this time of year will increase the likelihood of the dehumidifier going into heating mode on cold spring days.
+While you can lower the room’s temperature setpoint below 80 degrees F, if you lower it too much, you run the risk of the dehumidifier going into cooling mode to cool a space with no occupants.
+Also, most pool room dehumidifiers are designed for room temperatures above 78 degrees F. They also operate more efficiently at or above 78 degrees F. Conversely, keeping the room temperature above 80 degrees F at this time of year will increase the likelihood of the dehumidifier going into heating mode on cold spring days.

 - Lower the Water Temp to 65F.
-This can be done by lowering the pool boiler’s temperature set-point.
+This can be done by lowering the pool boiler’s temperature setpoint.
 This will not only save energy, it will also dramatically reduce pool water evaporation.
-If your dehumidifier is equipped with a pool water heating option, you will need to lower the pool temperature set-point at the dehumidifier’s controller as well.
-Keep in mind that it will take about 3 days to raise the pool’s water temperature back to its original set-point.
+If your dehumidifier is equipped with a pool water heating option, you will need to lower the pool temperature setpoint at the dehumidifier’s controller as well.
+Keep in mind that it will take about 3 days to raise the pool’s water temperature back to its original setpoint.
 Please plan accordingly.

 - Use a pool cover or a tarp to further reduce evaporation if possible.
 Why?
 Evaporation.
 The entire volume of a pool evaporates every year.
 Read our blog "How 3 Key Dehumidification Terms Relate" to learn more.